Back to blog

 Cold outreach reply rates follow a power law.
 A handful of variables drive most of the results.
 Everything else is noise.

 At Referral Program Pros, we have run 4,000+ outbound campaigns and booked 7,000+ meetings.
-That volume generated enough data to see clear patterns in what moves reply rates and what does not.
+That volume surfaced clear patterns in what moves reply rates and what does not.
 Most teams optimize the wrong variables.
-They spend hours testing subject line emojis when their targeting is off by a mile.
+They test subject line emojis for hours while their targeting is off by a mile.

-This guide covers the variables that actually matter, the benchmarks that define good and bad, and the A/B testing framework that produces reliable data instead of anecdotes.
+This guide covers the levers that actually move reply rate, the benchmarks that define good and bad, and an A/B testing framework that produces reliable data instead of anecdotes.
+For the wider strategy this fits into, start with our complete guide to cold email.

 Reply rate benchmarks: what good looks like